Clear Lake Chapter

 Chapter Meeting: How the Native Plants of North America Can Be a Useful Resource to You

 In 1982, the National Wildflower Research Center, now Lady Bird Johnson Wildflower Center, was co-founded by Lady Bird Johnson and Helen Hayes.
-Joe Marcus will guide us through the organization’s journey, providing insights into its evolution and accomplishments.
+Joe Marcus guides us through the organization’s journey, providing insights into its evolution and accomplishments.
+This presentation covers the history of the Lady Bird Johnson Wildflower Center’s Native Plants of North America (NPONA) resource, the current state of the resource, and upcoming changes.

 About the Speaker